Converting Paper Documents into Electronic Files

 The files created by the Document Imaging Group meet NARA standards, with a few howevers.
 It is the responsibility of the organization/office whose documents need to be NARA compliant to independently determine that the files created and delivered meet the NARA standards for their content.
-If needed the group can make some accommodations/changes in its workflow, though other more time-intensive changes may not be possible.
-If you require NARA compliance please work with the Records Manager for your organization to idntify the standards for your type of records.
+If needed the group can make some accommodations/changes in its workflow, such as increasing the scanned resolution, though other more time-intensive changes may not be possible.
+If you require NARA compliance, please work with the Records Manager for your organization to identify the standards for your type of records.

 NARA Published Resources